SXSLVT/synfetch/README.md

 ### Why synfetch?

 They told me **bash** wasn't meant for speed...
-I took that personally. `synfetch` stands out to be one of the fastest, unique and feature-rich system fetch + system monitor tool written entirely in pure **bash**.
+I took that personally. `synfetch` stands out to be one of the fastest, unique and minimal system fetch + system monitor tool written entirely in pure **bash**.

 ### Features